nullpo-head/winsomnia-ssh/README.md

 ## Installation

+Install `winsomnia-ssh` in WSL by `pip`.

 ```sh
 pip install "git+https://github.com/nullpo-head/winsomnia-ssh"
 ```

 `winsomnia-ssh` requires `python` both in WSL2 and Windows.
 Please install Python for Windows via [the official installer](https://www.python.org/downloads/).
 Please DO NOT install Python via Microsoft store.
 It appears that the store app cannot be launched from WSL.

+If you install `winsomnia-ssh` in native Windows, `winsomnia` should work without problem.
+`winsomnia-ssh` may be able to work, but it's not tested or supported.

 ## Usage

 ### Prevent sleep while your ssh session in WSL is active

-Add the following line to your `~/.bashrc` or an equivalent file of your environment.
+Add the following line to your `~/.bashrc` or an equivalent file of your environment in WSL.

 ```sh
 winsomnia-ssh &